Skip to the content.

 Mounting a directory in the container - I

-Assume you have a directory you want to use inside the container, and grab yourself a tpr file:
+Assume you have a directory you want to use inside the container.
+First grab yourself a tpr file:

 mkdir -p $HOME/udocker-tutorial/gromacs/input